-A range of cost-effective SigTEL accessories comprising a programming configurator (to speed up the naming/editing of extensions), a battery-operated line tester (to simplify installation and commissioning), a blue and amber strobe (to provide visual indication of an incoming call), a hearing loop system (to assist hearing aid users) and an accessible toilet alarm system (to allow communication to take place in accessible toilet areas).
+A range of cost-effective accessories specifically designed for use with SigTEL.
+The range incorporates a programming configurator (to speed up the naming/editing of extensions), a battery-operated line tester (to simplify installation and commissioning), a blue and amber strobe (to provide visual indication of an incoming call), an audio-frequency induction loop system (to assist the hard of hearing) and a disabled persons toilet alarm system (to allow communication to take place in accessible toilet areas).